 - Figure out what your idea is - Make sure the reader knows what your idea is.
-Be 100% explicit. - "The main idea of this paper is..." - "The goals of this article are to characterize the core ideas of X and provide a taxonomy of various approaches." - "In this section we present the main contributions of this paper..." - This belongs at the very beginning of the paper - Good ideas that are not distilled = bad paper!
+Be 100% explicit. - "The main question we ask in this paper is..." - "The goals of this article are to characterize the core ideas of X and provide a taxonomy of various approaches." - "The main contributions of this paper are ..." - This belongs at the very beginning of the paper - Good ideas that are not distilled = bad paper!